 Are you frequently bothered by neck pain?
-According to Best Practice & Research Clinical Rheumatology Journal, more than 86.8% of the general population experience neck pain at some point in their lives.
+According to Best Practice and Research Clinical Rheumatology Journal, more than 86.8% of the general population experience neck pain at some point in their lives.

 The neck is an important part of the body as it protects major blood vessels and nerves.
 It consists of several bones, muscles, and ligaments that support the weight of the head and connects it to the spine.
 The flexibility of the neck and its delicate anatomy makes it susceptible to pain.

 According to our spine doctors at Raleigh Orthopedic Clinic, here are the most common causes of neck pain:

 If you’ve been sleeping in a poor position, you could wake up with stiff neck muscles that cause pain to radiate to the shoulders and back.
 To avoid a bad sleeping position, provide yourself with a good support pillow that will keep your neck aligned when you’re lying down.

 Whiplash is a common injury from an automobile accident.
 Also known as neck sprain or neck strain, this injury happens when the head is jolted backward or forward with such a force that it damages the structures of the neck.

 With some patients, the effects of whiplash don’t manifest until a few hours or days after the incident.
 The most common symptoms of whiplash include neck pain, along with shoulder and low back pain, neck stiffness, dizziness, and numbness in the hand or arms.

 To treat a neck injury like whiplash, patients have to take pain medications, rest or reduce the intensity of physical activities, and possibly undergo physical therapy.
 The pain normally subsides within a few weeks, and patients usually recover completely within three months.